-• Visitors are not required to be vaccinated or show proof of SARS CoV-2 (COVID-19) vaccination unless they are participating in activities requiring vaccination.
-To participate in these activities, the facility must:

-- Ensure visitors are aware of this requirement when scheduling their visit. - The facility must maintain documentation of the visitor vaccination status as outlined in the group activities section.
+- Visitors are not required to be vaccinated or show proof of SARS-CoV-2 (COVID-19) vaccination unless they are participating in activities requiring vaccination.
+To participate in these activities, the facility must: - Ensure visitors are aware of this requirement when scheduling their visit. - Maintain documentation of the visitor vaccination status as outlined in the group activities section.